 4. State your ties and commitment to the new area

-A big worry for potential employers is that you’ll only stay for a couple of months and leave town because you don’t like the city.
+A big worry for potential employers is that you’ll only stay for a couple of months and leave town because you don’t like the new place.

 Showing employers you have a legitimate tie to the city is a great way to convince them you’re interested in relocating for the long term.

-Below is an example of how you can show you have commitments and ties in your new area:
+Below is an example of how you can show you have ties in your new area:

 5. Appropriately present your contact details